Iron County MRA: Iron River

 In 1880, R. L. Selden and his son William H. Selden began exploration for iron ore along the Maple River.
 They found enough ore that, at the end of the year, they opened the Iron River Mine (later renamed the Riverton Mine) on the east bank of the river.
-William Selden quickly convinced the Chicago and Northwestern Railroad run a line from nearby Stager to the area, and at the same time the brothers Donald C. and Alexander MacKinnon platted a village on the west bank of the Maple (now the Iron) River which became the settlement of Iron River.
+William Selden quickly convinced the Chicago and North Western Railway run a line from nearby Stager to the area, and at the same time the brothers Donald C. and Alexander MacKinnon platted a village on the west bank of the Maple (now the Iron) River which became the settlement of Iron River.

 The railroad line to Iron River was completed in 1882, and settlers quickly flooded the area.
 The MacKinnon brothers built a sawmill, and a number of houses and stores were built, including a hotel and grocery, and churches were organized.
 Iron River was incorporated as a village in 1885, by which time over 1000 people lived in the settlement. and the village continued to grow.
 However, the Panic of 1893 decimated the local iron industry, and no ore at all was mined on the west side of Iron County from 1889 to 1900.
 Logging and agriculture took over as the primary economic activities around Iron River (although there was a foray into manufacturing by the Buckeye Stave Company), and the city remains the center of agricultural development in the county.

 After the turn of the century, iron mining again took center stage in Iron River, with ten new mines opening in the area between 1905 and 1912.
 More people moved to Iron River, and the village installed sewer and electric facilities.
 In 1913, a street railway connected Iron River to the nearby mining towns of Mineral Hills, Stambaugh, Caspian, and Gaastra.
 Iron River was incorporated as a city in 1926, but like the rest of Iron County suffered from the Great Depression.
 After a brief uptick in mining activity during and after World War II, the city returned to its small town character.
 In 2000, Iron River merged with nearby Stambaugh and Mineral Hills to form a larger city.

 The city still contains many buildings from the boom times of 1900–1920.
 There are 24 structures and historic districts on this MRA within the pre-2000 boundaries of Iron River.
 They are summarized below.
 Two additional structures in Iron River, the Chicago, Milwaukee and Saint Paul Railway Iron River Depot and Central School, were placed on the NRHP separate from this MRA and is not included in the list below, although Central School was included in the original nomination form.
 There are fourteen more structures now within the boundaries of Iron River which are located in what were once the separate municipalities of Stambaugh and Mineral Hills; these are covered separately.